ThomasWilshaw/olive/architecture.md

 accelerated such as the waveform and histogram.

 ### /task
-Tasks are jobs that run in a seperate thread such as pre caching or importing/exporting a project.
+Tasks are jobs that run in a separate thread such as pre caching or importing/exporting a project.
 Tasks can be either blocking or none blocking.

 ### /threading
-Multithreading managment.
+Multithreading management.
 Olive uses a ticket system, a ticket is a representative for a queued render job that other parts of the program can use when requesting video or audio.
 When you request a render job from the renderer, it returns a ticket.
 Most of the time, you'll want to receive a signal when that ticket is done, however connecting a signal after you receive the ticket is a